Scarce Talent Evaluation: A new methodology to assess scarce talent in life sciences

 Why do we need to understand what constitutes scarce talent?

 In the previous article I mentioned, I shared three key strategies to secure scarce talent.
 Those three strategies require effort and investment and as TA leaders we have finite resources at our disposal.
 I spoke about the concept of Candidate Centricity and the need to put our candidates first in every aspect of our hiring strategies.
-That is not a simple endeavour and it requires us to elevate our Recruiters so that they become Talent Advisors, able to consult with Hiring Managers and influence the parameters of a particular hiring process.
-Should we aim to deploy Talent Advisors to cover all of our hiring requirements?
+That is not a simple endeavour and it requires us to elevate our recruiters so that they become talent advisors, able to consult with hiring managers and influence the parameters of a particular hiring process.
+Should we aim to deploy talent advisors to cover all of our hiring requirements?
 Absolutely not – firstly it would likely be unaffordable and secondly, it’s unnecessary, where we have an abundance of talent available to us we need recruiters (or technology) who are best placed to efficiently screen and process candidates whilst providing an exemplary experience.
-We should target our Talent Advisors to work on our most challenging hiring requirements, hence the need to proactively identify the Scarce Talent Propensity for our own organisations.
+We should target our talent advisors to work on our most challenging hiring requirements, hence the need to proactively identify the Scarce Talent Propensity for our own organisations.

 More articles